 - A. Staff evaluation.
-The Agency staff shall review all discretionary development applications submitted in compliance with this Article to determine whether or not they comply and are consistent with the provisions of this Development Code, other applicable provisions of the County Code, and the Countywide Plan and Community Plans.
-Agency staff shall provide a recommendation to the Director, Zoning Administrator, Commission, and/or Board, as applicable, on whether the application should be approved, approved subject to conditions, or denied. - B. Notice of Decision or Staff Report.
-The Director shall prepare a written Notice of Decision for administrative actions for which the Director has final authority.
+The Agency staff shall review all discretionary applications submitted in compliance with this Article to determine whether or not they comply and are consistent with the provisions of this Development Code, other applicable provisions of the County Code, and the Countywide Plan and Community Plans.
+Agency staff shall provide a recommendation to the Director, Zoning Administrator, Commission, and/or Board, as applicable, on whether the application should be approved, approved subject to conditions, or denied. - B. Decision or Staff Report.
+The Director shall prepare a written Decision for administrative actions for which the Director has final authority.
 When the Director does not have final authority, the Director shall prepare a written report for recommendations to the Zoning Administrator, Commission, and the Board.
 The decision or report shall include: - 1.
-A decision or recommendation for approval, approval with conditions, or denial of the application, based on findings, where appropriate\; - 2.
+A decision or recommendation for approval, approval with conditions, or denial of the application, where appropriate. - 2.
 Findings of fact regarding the development project's consistency with the Countywide Plan, any applicable Community or land use plan, and those findings specifically identified for each planning permit.
-In those instances when decisions are being issued administratively, summary findings may suffice for minor projects.and - 32.
+In those instances when decisions are being issued administratively, summary findings may suffice for minor projects. - 3.
+Pursuant to the California Housing Accountability Act, the agency shall not disapprove a housing development project, including farmworker housing as defined in subdivision (h) of Section 50199.7 of the Health and Safety Code, for very low, low-, or moderate-income households, or an emergency shelter, or condition approval in a manner that renders the housing development project infeasible for development for the use of very low, low-, or moderate-income households, or an emergency shelter, including through the use of design review standards, unless first making written findings, based upon a preponderance of the evidence in the record, as required by Govt.
+Code 65589.5: - 4.
 Information on how the decision may be appealed to a higher decision making authority. - C. Report distribution.
 A staff report shall be furnished to the applicants at the same time as it is provided to the Zoning Administrator, members of the Commission, and/or Board, and any interested parties, prior to a hearing on the application.